Attachment Therapy for Adults in San Diego & Across California

 • Disorganized attachment: feeling torn between wanting connection and fearing it

-Therapy focuses on building emotional safety, self-awareness and self-trust, and more secure ways of relating.
+Our goal is to support you in building emotional safety, self-awareness and self-trust, and more secure ways of relating to others.

 A woman smiling while attending an online therapy session from home, representing the accessibility and warmth of virtual trauma therapy and EMDR services offered by Cove Counseling Group across California.